samgh/princetonroaring20.com/members/charlie.markdown

 For those of you who are still reading, Charlie lived in the Village of Essex Junction, VT for most of the 10 years prior to coming down to the Land of Strip Malls.
 Yes, it’s actually a village.
 He spent much of that time chugging maple syrup straight from the tree, skiing down mountains at high speeds, tipping cows, and shoveling snow by the ton and Ben and Jerry's by the pint.
 Only one of these facts isn’t true.

-Since arriving in the South, Charlie has taken advantage of every opportunity to wear shorts (i.e. whenever the temperature is above 45° F), and is proud to be the newest member of the Princeton Roaring 20!
+Since arriving in the South, Charlie has taken advantage of every opportunity to wear shorts (i.e. whenever the temperature is above 45° F), and is proud to be a member of the Princeton Roaring 20!